memgraph/docs/mage/applications/drug-discovery-application.md

 predict unknown adverse reactions from current knowledge without having to rely on new resources intensive studies and experiments.
 Representing relationships in the form of a graph and performing feature extraction can result in much clearer and more accurate predictions.
-Traditioanl AI and machine learning techniques are not mean't to detect and traverse complex relationships on such scale which is where graph algorithms come in.
+Traditional AI and machine learning techniques are not meant to detect and traverse complex relationships on such scale which is where graph algorithms come in.

 ## Where to next?